Sunny Days Blog

 aaron-burden-1zR3WNSTnvY-unsplash

-Describing actions is a great way to encourage communication, and PT and OT sessions just so happen to be full of activity.
-The next time you want your client to practice walking up or down a flight of stairs or using correct grip while holding a crayon, talk about what’s happening.
+Narrating actions is a great way to encourage communication, and PT and OT sessions are full of activity.
+The next time you want your client to practice walking up or down a flight of stairs or use correct grip while holding a crayon, talk about what’s happening.
 Rather than sit in silence after you have given your instructions, talk to your clients about what they are doing and/or seeing.

 What better way to encourage physical activity than to get up and dance?
 Just as music can be used to address physical skills, it can also aid in developing communication skills.
 Children are often more inclined to attempt sounds or words during musical activities than they are when explicitly told to say a sound or word.
+Music can also be used to promote functional movement patterns.
 The next time you incorporate music into a session, consider stopping the song at familiar parts and see if your client tries to fill in the blanks (e.g. therapist: “the wheels on the bus go….” child: “round and round.”).

 If you are using toys or manipulatives during your therapy sessions, think about how you are presenting them to your client.
 Many times, simple manipulations can lead to enhanced communication.
-For example, if you are using puzzles in your therapy sessions, do not give the client the entire puzzle at one time.
-Instead, give clients one puzzle piece at a time to encourage them to make requests.
+For example, if you are using puzzles in your therapy sessions, do not give clients the entire puzzle at one time.
+Instead, give them one puzzle piece at a time to encourage them to make requests.

 Practice makes progress.
 By incorporating these simple additions or changes to your therapy routines, you are helping your clients make progress in more than one area of development.
 Small modifications in your sessions can lead to big accomplishments for your clients and their communication skills.